codeofmohit/Master-Next-JS-14-Complete-Basic-to-Advance/README.md

   - as name suggests used for onclick navigation similar to link and a href
   - imported component from next/link
   - will take in route as in href, and link text in bw link components as chlidren
+  - 🤯 prefetch the links, on load only, optimization hack alway to this (recommended)

 - 5> useRouter hook for navigation (programmitically they said) ✅